Elementor vs Gutenberg: Key Differences Between Them

 For long there had been no automated way to convert Elementor templates to Gutenberg.
 However, a plugin named Gutenberg AI has been released recently that can convert your Elemento template to Gutenberg with one click.

 You may lose some features in this conversion.
-But hopefully, they will develop this plugin more with time.
+Hopefully, they will develop this plugin more over time.

 • How to solve the Gutenberg block editor not working?

 Gutenberg block editor may stop functioning due to many technical factors.
-But whatever the problem is, you can identify and solve it easily by the steps below.
+Whatever the problem is, you can identify and solve it easily using the steps below.

 1. Clear your browser cache